 William C. Friday Fellowship for Human Relations

-The William C. Friday Fellowship is a nonpartisan, results-focused leadership development opportunity for North Carolinians who wish to positively impact their communities through leadership grounded in improving human relations: leading with courage, speaking one’s truth, engaging differences with civility, collaborating to solve problems, and embracing equity and justice.
+The William C. Friday Fellowship is a nonpartisan leadership development opportunity for North Carolinians prepared to transform their communities by improving human relations.
+The fellowship centers relationship building across difference and asks fellows to translate courage, curiosity, and creativity into lifelong connections and meaningful collaborations across the state.
+Friday Fellows are encouraged to lead with courage, speak their truth, engage differences with civility, collaborate to solve problems, and embrace equity and justice.

-The 2017-2019 class met for six seminars in five different counties in North Carolina representing different geographic regions including McDowell County, Durham County, Carteret County, Tyrrell County, and Henderson County.
+The 2017-2019 class met for six seminars in five different counties across the state, including McDowell County, Durham County, Carteret County, Tyrrell County, and Henderson County.

 Seminar I: October 19-22, 2017, Wildacres Retreat Center, Little Switzerland, NC

-The next William C. Friday Fellowship class is scheduled to begin in Fall 2020.
-The nomination and application process will begin in November 2019.
-Watch this site for details at that time.
+The next William C. Friday Fellowship class will begin in October 2020.
+The nomination and application process is open from November 1, 2019 through January 17, 2020.